-Emergent Research Questions How does the researcher's 'own story of experience' (Clandinin 2013 p.82) and the 'connection between the participants' (Alleyne 2015 p.40) impact on the practitioners' implicit beliefs and subsequent actions?
-What do the practitioners see as key factors in managing their ability to support vulnerable learners?
+Emergent Research Questions How does the researcher's 'own story of experience' (Clandinin, 2013 p.82) and the 'connection between the participants' (Alleyne, 2015 p.40) impact on the practitioners' implicit beliefs and subsequent actions?
+What do the practitioners see as key factors in managing their own ability to support learners who have experienced ACEs?